Religion in Togo: Overview

 The 2014 General Population and Housing Census noted that 25% of the population was Catholic, making it the primary branch of Christianity in Togo, while other denominations included Methodists, Lutherans, Assemblies of God, Seventh-day Adventists, The Church of Jesus Christ of Latter-day Saints (Mormons) and Jehovah's Witnesses.
 Nichiren Buddhists, followers of the International Society of Krishna Consciousness, Baha’is and Hindus are among other religious groups in the country.

 Christians live mainly in the south of the country, while Muslims live predominately in the central and northern regions.

 Traditional African religions

-In 2021, approximately one-third of the population practiced an animist religion.
+According to the 2022 census, approximately 1.4 million Togolese identified with traditional religions, representing 17% of the total population.
 Among Christians and Muslims, some practice a form of worship that combines traditional rites and Voodoo beliefs.
 The Togolese remain very attached to animist practices and their ancestral customs.
 Among these religions, the most important are the Yoruba religion, whose famous ceremony, the Gelede, is characterized by the expression of feelings through music and songs, and fetishism, which is the worship of fetishes believed to cure the ills caused by witchcraft.